elliotec/greenery/file.txt

-You will experience a strong urge to do good; but it will pass.
+You will be surprised by a loud noise.